ashut08/100daysSwiftUIChallenge/PhotoCollection/README.md

 - **Detail View:** Shows the selected photo in full size.

-## Accessibility
-The app includes VoiceOver support for:
-- Reading photo names and counts.
-- Navigating between list and detail views.

 ## Future Enhancements
 - Add tagging and categorization of photos.